-After three hours into the climb we reached the mountain’s alpine zone.
-Signs were posted to remind that this was a fragile environment where camping was not allowed.
+After three hours into the climb, we reached the mountain’s alpine zone.
+Signs were posted to remind us this was a fragile environment where camping was not allowed.

-Before long the trail poked above the treeline, where we were able to see far-off views of surrounding valleys and mountain ranges.
+Before long, the trail poked above the treeline, and we were able to see far-off views of surrounding valleys and mountain ranges.

 The trail went over a long section of mostly exposed granite.
 We could not have picked a more perfect day to go over this mountain.

 The resort’s owner became involved in the 1980s in a protracted fight to expand the resort with more ski runs and a chairlift.
-The Appalachian Trail Conservancy and other conservation organizations were able to successfully stop those plans, and in 2000 a large tract of land was sold to permanently protect the trail.
+The Appalachian Trail Conservancy and other conservation organizations successfully stopped those plans, and a large tract of land was sold in 2000 to permanently protect the trail.

-The resort has been closed to skiing since 2015 after the current owners were unable to secure additional funding for expansion plans.
+The resort has been closed to skiing since 2015 after the current owners were unable to secure additional funding for expansion.

 We lingered at the summit to enjoy the spectacular views, then pushed on.

-By the time I crossed the last of Saddleback’s three main peaks, Maple caught up to me, and was soon followed by Jason, Single T and Boomer.
+By the time I crossed the last of Saddleback’s three main peaks, Maple caught up to me, and she was soon joined by Jason, Single T, and Boomer.

-Leaving the campsite, there was one more climb to complete for the day.
-That was a steep and rocky ascent of Saddleback Junior.
+Leaving the campsite, one more climb was needed to complete the day.
+It was a steep and rocky ascent of Saddleback Junior.
 As I went up the trail, the sky began to become cloudy.
 It seemed the day’s beautiful weather was coming to an end.